Regularity for almost minimizers of a one-phase Bernoulli-type functional in Carnot Groups of step two

 The \emph{gauge pseudo-distance} in $\G$ is defined by

-The function $d$ has all the properties of a distance, except the triangle inequality, which is satisfied with a universal constant, usually different from one on the right-hand side, see \cites{FS,BLU}.
-Since the dilatations are group automorphisms, from \eqref{rho0} and \eqref{gau}, it follows that $d$ is homogeneous of degree one with respect to the group dilatation, that is for any $\lambda>0$ and $p, p'\in\G$
+The function $d$ has all the properties of a distance, except the triangle inequality, which is satisfied with a universal constant, usually different from one, on the right-hand side, see \cites{FS,BLU}.
+Since the dilations are group automorphisms, from \eqref{rho0} and \eqref{gau}, it follows that $d$ is homogeneous of degree one with respect to the group dilations, that is, for any $\lambda>0$ and all $p, p'\in\G$